-Each party interested in enrolling at Ánimo Mae Jemison will be asked to complete a lottery form requesting contact information during the interest period (open enrollment period), which begins the second Monday of October and ends no later than the first week of December.
+Each party interested in enrolling at Ánimo Jefferson will be asked to complete a lottery form requesting contact information during the interest period (open enrollment period), which begins the second Monday of October and ends no later than the first week of December.
 A copy of all lottery forms will be maintained.
 Lottery forms request minimal student information and parent contact information and are made available both in paper form and online.
 The dates of the open enrollment period will be made public on Green Dot's website prior to the opening of the open enrollment period.
 If the number of completed lottery forms exceeds the capacity, a random, public drawing (lottery) will determine enrollment.
 The lottery will be held each year no earlier than the first Monday of December and no later than the third Friday of December.
-The date and time of the lottery will be made public on Green Dot's website prior to the opening of the open enrollment period.
+The date and time of the lottery will be made public on Green Dot's website prior to the open enrollment period.
 The process and procedures, as well as timeline, will also be made available to all interested parties in hard copy at the school's main office.
-Additionally, this information will be distributed, as appropriate, during the recruitment efforts described above.
-The lottery will be held at the school or a large community center, church, auditorium, or any public venue capable of seating all applicants comfortably.
-The lottery will take place on a weekday evening or weekend morning to help ensure all interested parties can attend.
-No test or assessment shall be administered to applicants prior to acceptance and enrollment into the school.

-&lt;sup>22 Applicants who are siblings and apply to the same Green Dot school together are given sibling admissions preference as soon as one sibling is accepted into the school during the lottery.
+22 Applicants who are siblings and apply to the same Green Dot school together are given sibling admissions preference as soon as one sibling is accepted into the school during the lottery.